top of page

 And sweeter hope, when hope despairs!

-Secondly, she compares earthly world and imaginary world.
+Secondly, she compares the earthly world and the imaginary world.
 She says the world without her ‘inside’ world (i.e. imaginary world) is filled with despair.
 She doubly rewards her illusionary world.
 She personifies ‘imagination’ as ‘thy’.
-In that world cunningness, hatred, doubtfulness, suspicion and all the evil emotions never get to rise.
-It is a world where Imagination, She and Liberty will remain in an inseparable sovereignty.
+In that world cunningness, hatred, doubtfulness, suspicion, and all the evil emotions never get to rise.
+It is a world where Imagination, She, and Liberty will remain in inseparable sovereignty.

-Thirdly, she speaks of an imaginary possibility where the world that has danger, guilt and darkness around can be felt entirely luminous.
-This can be made possible by our heart which is bound by bosom by imagining a bright untroubled sky that is warm with ten thousand mingled rays of suns which know any winter days.
+Thirdly, she speaks of an imaginary possibility where the world that has danger, guilt, and darkness around can be felt entirely luminous.
+This can be made possible by our heart which is bound by our bosom by imagining a bright untroubled sky that is warm with ten thousand mingled rays of sun which know any winter days.

 Fourthly she speaks on the rude nature of reality and truth.
 She says reason complains and nature’s reality is sad as it tells us all, how vain it is to cherish our dreams.
 But such ruthless truth can be trampled down by the fantasy of the newly blossomed flowers.

-Fifthly, the poet says how imagination have always remained with her ‘always and forever’ and made impossible possibilities.
-She says fantasy balances her life, makes her blighted spring glorious and even brings out a lovelier life out of the death.
+Fifthly, the poet says how imagination has always remained with her ‘always and forever’ and made impossible possibilities.
+She says fantasy balances her life, makes her blighted spring glorious, and even brings a lovelier life out of death.
 It also whispers with a divine tone and makes the real world luminous as the imaginary world.

 Finally, she praises the qualities of fantasy.
 She says she does not trust the spirit version of it as it is abstract.
-Yet in the evening (i.e. in the end of the day) at the quite hours she would be grateful to it (she says she has never failed to feel thankful to it.)
+Yet in the evening (i.e. the end of the day) at the quiet hours she would be grateful for it (she says she has never failed to feel thankful for it.)
 She welcomes “it” the one with gracious power, the peacemaker to the human souls, a sweet hope giver that makes life meaningful when hope tries to fade.

 Recent Posts